HVAC Technician Career Overview

 - Test pipe or tubing joints or connections for leaks, using pressure gauge or soap-and-water solution

-- Join pipes or tubing to equipment and to fuel, water, or refrigerant source, to form complete circuit
+- Join pipes or tubing to equipment and to fuel, water, or refrigerant source, to form a complete circuit

 - Reassemble and test equipment following repairs